 Puerto Vallarta is not only a tourist destination that can offer beaches, tours, beautiful landscapes and everlasting memories, it’s also a place to enjoy art in its various forms and expressions.

-While you walk around town you’ll find numerous art galleries offering works by various local and foreign artists, but the easiest and most hands-on way to enjoy art is to take a walk along the Malecon.
+While you walk around town you’ll find numerous art galleries offering works by various local and foreign artists, but the easiest and most hands-on way to enjoy art is to take a walk along the Open-Air Art Gallery that’s the Malecon.

 Check out the Map showing the statue location along the Malecon

 This seaside promenade was remodeled in 2011 and is now exclusive for pedestrians (no more noisy cars and taxis spoiling the enjoyment) and a bike path area too.
 It is here you’ll find a string of beautiful sculptures in bronze, stone, and other durable materials.
 Many are from local and national artists, some are international.